 Types of anger are explosive anger, destructive anger, and even constructive anger.
-Yes, anger can be constructive, but more on that later.
-The dimensions of anger and expressions of anger vary on the person’s anger symptoms, baseline anger, anger control, and anger responses.
+Yes, anger can be constructive, we will talk about that later.
+The dimensions of anger and PTSD can vary on the person.
+Anger can range from mild irritation to explosive outbursts.

-PTSD causes problems in your daily life, such as in relationships and at work.
+PTSD and anger cause problems in your daily life, such as in relationships and at work.
 It can also take a toll on your physical health, leading to chronic pain.
-If a person cannot manage their level of anger, then this can lead to anxiety disorders.
-Long-term anger can also lead to different disorders and trauma such as explosive disorder.
+If a person cannot manage their levels of frustration and PTSD, then this can lead to anxiety disorders.
+Long-term PTSD can also lead to different disorders and trauma such as explosive disorder.
 Therapy sessions help thousands live fulfilling and happy lives.
 They also tend to experience healthy emotional experiences and interpersonal relationships with their family members.

 During a traumatic event, your body responds to a threat by going into “flight or fight” mode.
 It releases stress hormones, like adrenaline and norepinephrine, to give you a burst of energy.
 Your heart beats faster.
 Your brain also puts some of its normal tasks, such as filing short-term memories, on pause.

 PTSD causes your brain to get stuck in danger mode.
 It continuously replays this dangerous event.
 Even after you’re no longer in danger, it stays on high alert.
-Your body continues to send out stress signals, which lead to PTSD symptoms and PTSD-related anger.
+Your body continues to send out stress signals, which lead to irritation.
 Studies show that the part of the brain that handles fear and emotion (the amygdala) is more active in people with PTSD.
 These emotional events can also be triggered by a similar sensation such as sound.
-For example, Military veterans can experience PTSD-related anger when they hear a firework.
+For example, Military veterans can experience anger and PTSD when they hear a firework.
 The sound of the firework resembles the sound of a bomb going off thus triggering your brain to replay the dangerous event.

 What happens after the emotional event?

 The expression of anger is a normal response to a traumatic event.
-The role of anger is to give you the energy to act fast and help yourself or others.
+The role of rage is to give you the energy to act fast and help yourself or others.
 Your body goes into a “survival” mode.
-After the event, when you no longer need to act, your anger goes away.
+After the event, when you no longer need to act, your frustration and PTSD symptoms go away.

-But if you have posttraumatic stress disorder (PTSD), your anger may get out of control.
+But if your PTSD and anger get out of control.
 Your levels of anger may spike to intense anger or destructive anger.
 This means you lose your temper and may feel like harming others or yourself.

-When you have PTSD, you feel like you are always ready to act.
-Your anger is always there, just under the surface.
+When you have anger and PTSD, you are always ready to act. is always there, just under the surface.
 This is baseline anger.
 But once something triggers you, your anger symptoms appear and you do not think about the situation before you act.
 You go to survival mode and are PTSD-related anger flares up.

 If you are stuck in this mode, you may: